AkkiSaysChill/Easy-Script/README.md

 * Added a DoS menue
 * you cannot create payloads and keylogger because it was causing error
 * fix some errors
+* added a beta branch might not be stable

 # screenshots